griffithlab/rnaseq_tutorial_wiki/RNAseq-Data.md

 Assignment: Download an additional dataset and unpack it.
 This data will be used in future practical exercises.

 * Hint: Do this in a separate working directory called ‘practice’ and create sub-directories for organization (data, alignments, etc).
-* In this exercise you will download an archive of publicly available read data in FASTQ format from here: http://genomedata.org/rnaseq-tutorial/practical.tar
+* In this exercise you will download an archive of publicly available read data from here: http://genomedata.org/rnaseq-tutorial/practical.tar

+The practice dataset includes 3 replicates of data from the HCC1395 breast cancer cell line and 3 replicates of data from HCC1395BL matched lymphoblastoid line.
+So, this will be a tumor vs normal (cell line) comparison.
+The reads are paired-end 151-mers generated on an Illumina HiSeq instrument.
+The test data has been pre-filtered for reads that appear to map to chromosome 22.

 **Questions**
 * How many data files were contained in the 'practical.tar' archive?
 What commonly used sequence data file format are they?